rajanil/msCentipede/README.md

 and run the algorithm on a test dataset of motif instances and some publicly available DNase-seq data.

-## Parts

-This repo has two components: a library of C and Cython scripts *vars* and a set of Cython and pure Python scripts to load the data and run the algorithm.

 ## Dependencies

 *msCentipede* depends on